szweibel/workshops/how-to-use-dhrift.md

 ### Challenges

-To create a challenge with a solution that you can show/hide, you can use the following markdown syntax:
+To create a challenge with a solution that you can show/hide, you can use the following custom markdown syntax:

 ```markdown
 ### Challenge